magarena/magarena/release/README.txt

 - eliminate UI freeze on CardBuilder startup

+- new option to download cropped art for use with proxy images.

 - card images selected based on location: custom -> crops -> cards/tokens -> missing proxy

 - display split cards as '<first half> // <second half> (card name)' in explorer